Being a victim of fraud is a horrible thing to experience. It’s an attack on your very being and can be emotionally, as well as financially draining.

-These days there are many ways criminals can use your personal information against you but with a few simple precautions you can reduce your risk of being a victim of fraud.
-Our lovely 118 118 twins have come up with eight useful tips to help you stay one step ahead of the fraudsters.
+These days there are many ways criminals can use your personal information against you, but with a few simple precautions you can reduce your risk of being a victim of fraud.
+Our lovely 118 118 twins have come up with some useful tips to help you stay one step ahead of the fraudsters.

-- The telephone scams: There are lots of other telephone scams out there so if you do feel the questions are too personal or the call is making you uncomfortable, then we recommend you end the call immediately.
+- Cold calling/ Text scams: Criminals can target the vulnerable using cold calling or texts purporting to be from their bank.
+Victims are usually asked for bank or credit card details to authorise payments or suchlike.
+There are lots of other telephone scams out there so if you do feel the questions are too personal or the call is making you uncomfortable, then we recommend you end the call immediately.
 You could always try phoning them back on the official company number.

-Don’t fear, the 118 Twins are here!…along with these useful tips to fight fraudsters!
+Don't fear, the 118 118 twins are here!
+Along with these useful tips to fight fraudsters!

-You wouldn’t paste your bank account details onto your front window or give them to a stranger would you?
-But chucking complete bank statements away and leaving your bins outside is like saying ‘help yourself’.
+You wouldn’t paste your bank account details onto your front window or give them to a stranger, would you?

 Are you constantly losing your cards?
 Forgetting which trouser pocket or purse they are in?
 Get into the habit of keeping your cards in a wallet that won’t easily get lost or be snatched.

 When paying in a shop or restaurant never let the assistant take your card out of sight – they could be copying your details and security number to use later online or sell on.

 If you keep cards at home, then make sure they are not kept in obvious places for a burglar to find.
 If you are throwing away cards, then cut across the numbers a few times to make them hard to read.
 With a 118 118 Money Credit Card, should your card be lost or stolen, you can ‘lock’ your card in our App.

 It’s surprising how many people keep their PIN numbers in their wallet or purse.